FISCAL YEAR 2022 (FY22) REAL ESTATE AND PERSONAL PROPERTY TAX BILLS WILL BE AVAILABLE ON-LINE AND MAILED OUT THE WEEK OF SEPTEMBER 13TH, 2021

-The assessor has certified Portland's ratio between assessed value and market value at 94%.
-The 94% ratio will be applied to the following tax exemptions which are then deducted from the assessed value of the property:
+The Assessor has declared Portland's FY22 ratio between assessed value and market value at 100%, because of the revaluation.
+This 100% ratio will be applied, by law, to the following tax exemptions which are then deducted from the assessed value of the property:

 Maine Homestead Exemption Program

-In its 2017 session, the Maine legislature revised the amount of the exemption to $20,000 of just value as of April 1, 2017.
-For FY18, there are over 8,600 properties that are receiving this exemption.
-This amounts to a tax savings of over $3.5 million.
+In its 2019 session, the Maine legislature revised the amount of the exemption to $25,000 of just value as of April 1, 2021.
+For FY22, there are over 8,900 properties that are receiving this exemption.
+This amounts to a tax savings of about $2.9 million.
 If you have already applied for this program you do not need to apply again on the same property.
 It is important to note that if you have recently moved or sold your property, you must reapply for the exemption on your new home.